gridsmartercities/python-serverless-template/README.md

 You can define your AWS Function resource (and any other resources needed: database, roles, policies, ...) in the template.yaml SAM template.

 Create a folder with the same name in the tests folder, and add a python file with a test_ name to it.
 Start writing your unit tests there.
-Add a hooks.py file too if this lambda function needs to be contract tested (and you need to specify special hooks for dredd).
+Add a hooks.py file too if this lambda function needs to be contract tested (and you need to specify some dredd hooks).

 Create a new folder with the name of your feature inside the src folder, and add a python file with an adecuate name to it.
 In this python file, define your lambda function handler.